7 Design Principles for a Church Logo

 1. Understanding the Church's Identity

 Does your church have its history recorded?
 You may want to study those records for important themes and threads.
 Is your church building recognizeable by a specific feature or location?
 Take note of that.
-On their own, these individual pieces may not seem signficant, but before you know it, you'll have a list of attributes and iconic features that make your church one-of-a-kind.

 2. Simplicity and Memorability